m1xVR/beatleader-score-bot/README.md

 The score will be published when one of the conditions is met:

 - top 10 score on the ranked map;
-- top 8 score of personal pp scores;
+- top 8 score of personal ranked scores;
-- top 100 score on the ranked map and top 25 score of personal scores.
+- top 100 score on the ranked map and top 25 ranked score of personal scores.

+\* criteries can be changed in any direction, you can also make unconditional scores posting

 Also bot can monitoring change ranking of top N players of county or some countries.